Select Women's & Children's Service

 Programs and Classes

-Moore Regional Hospital hosts a Prepared Childbirth Series from January to November.
-The six-week course is held in the evening from 7 to 9 p.m.
-The goal of the series is to provide specific information about the latter stages of pregnancy, labor and delivery, a tour of the Women and Children's center, as well as what to expect following delivery.
+Moore Regional Hospital hosts a Online Prepared Childbirth class from January to November.
+The class is held on the second Tuesday of the month from 6 p.m. to 8:30 p.m.
+The goal of the class is to provide specific information about when to come to the hospital, labor and delivery and what to expect following delivery.
+This consolidated one-day class will not cover infant CPR or car seat safety.

 While the birth of a child is one of life’s most joyous events, it is not uncommon for new mothers to experience depression.
 Postpartum depression can be serious, even debilitating.
 It can rob a new mother of the ability to enjoy her life and her baby.